Yetval1234556/Deca_Practice_App/README.md

 3. Click **Reload** in the UI or refresh the page to pick up newly added PDFs.
 No restart needed.

 ## How it works
 - The backend reads every PDF in `tests/`, extracts lines, finds the answer section (line containing “answer” or the final third of the file), parses the answer key with regex, and pairs it to numbered questions, options, answers, and explanations.
+Dense answer lines such as `97.B 98.C 99.D` are split and explanations are captured until the next answer entry for stability near the end of PDFs.
 - Questions without matching answers or options are skipped to avoid broken practice items.
+Only questions numbered 1–100 are kept and sorted to preserve DECA order.
 - `/api/tests` lists available tests.
 - `/api/tests/<id>/questions?count=N` returns `N` questions (or all) in numeric order without answers.
 - `/api/tests/<id>/check/<question_id>` returns only whether a selected option index is correct.